-The new coronavirus, officially named SARS-CoV-2, can cause a serious disease known as COVID-19.
-The virus emerged in China in late 2019.
-As of late August 2020, about six million cases and about 181,000 deaths have been reported in the United States, with about 24 million cases and about 800,000 deaths worldwide.
+The SARS-CoV-2 coronavirus, which was first identified in China in late 2019, can cause a serious disease known as COVID-19.
+As of late April 2021, about 32 million cases and about 575,000 deaths have been reported in the United States, with around 149 million cases and about 3 million deaths worldwide.

 The coronavirus mainly spreads through the air in respiratory droplets or aerosolized particles released when a person with the virus coughs, talks or breathes.
-Transmission happens most often indoors.
+Most transmission happens indoors.
 Physical distancing, wearing a face mask and moving activities outdoors are key prevention measures.
 Click here to learn how to protect yourself and others.

 The coronavirus can cause a wide range of symptoms.
 Many people have no apparent symptoms at all, although they can still transmit the virus.
 Common symptoms include cough, shortness of breath, fever, chills, muscle pain, sore throat and loss of the sense of taste or smell.
 Click here for information about coronavirus testing and COVID-19 diagnosis.